This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Continue reading about the best beach resorts off Bintan Island below…

-1. Nikoi – Best island resort in Bintan for couples with kids
+1. Nikoi – best island resort off Bintan for couples with kids

 Nikoi is a barefoot luxury beach resort near Singapore powered by the sea breeze and made up of open plan duplex sea-facing villas on their own private island.
 Forget phones, air conditioning, engine noise and crowds, Nikoi is designed for those looking for a Robinson Crusoe experience in chic surroundings for the whole family.

-The resort is located on its own private island, an island that can only be reached from the island of Bintan which is in turn only reachable by ferry from the island of Singapore.
+This island resort near Singapore is located on its own private island, an island that can only be reached from the island of Bintan which is in turn only reachable by ferry from the island of Singapore.
 It does sound like a lot of island hopping to get there but it is in fact quite easy and organised directly by the resort after booking.
 Expect the journey door to door from Singapore Tanah Merah to Nikoi to take a bit less than 3h.

 Nikoi was one of the pioneer island resorts in Bintan.
 As such it has evolved and grown up since opening to become the choice for families looking for a convenient beach resort near Singapore.
 As families took over the property, it became less appealing to couples looking for a romantic getaway near Singapore so the owners opened a sister property called Cempedak which only caters to couples.